Octavius-Dante/Arthelais/ex_29/Readme.md

 *Assumption 1 : BAPI structure has more fields and ET_ENTITY_SET has less fields so we encountered error during assignment of values to the structure*

-*Assumption 2 : Data tytpe mismatch during assignment of values*
+*Assumption 2 : Data type mismatch during assignment of values*

 </br></br>